steamship-core/steamship-langchain/docs/index.rst

 Use Cases
 ----------

-The above adapters cover a ton of LangChain's use-cases.
-Below are some of the common use cases supported by Steamship.
+Here are some of the common use cases supported by Steamship:

 - `ChatGPT <./use_cases/chatgpt.html>`_
+- `QuestionAnswering <./use_cases/question_answering.html>`_

 .. toctree::